 - Body massage – For me personally, this is all I ask for on Mother’s Day.
 Sometimes mom just needs those kinks worked out.
 Give her the gift of a private room with dim lighting where she can take a snooze and just unwind.

 - Brewery – Maybe your mom isn’t the wine type.
-If she’s more of a beer drinking lady, then treat her to a local brewery and lunch!
+If she’s more of a beer-drinking lady, then treat her to a local brewery and lunch!
 Just be sure you both get home safe!
-Don’t forget you can always call an Uber!

 - Dance class – Check out the local dance classes in your area.
 If you have a mom that loves to cut loose she might enjoy some of the salsa, ballroom or…pole classes?
 Explore your options and keep your mom in mind when choosing!